Watch the NFL Draft with DISH

 There will be three different broadcasts featuring live draft coverage and analysis.
 Here’s what you can expect from each:

-• ESPN (Channel 140): ESPN’s coverage will look familiar to those who have been watching the Worldwide Leader in recent years.
-Mike Greenberg will anchor coverage for the fifth-straight year, with the legendary Mel Kiper Jr. at the desk for his 42nd NFL Draft.
-They’ll be joined by former NFL players turned analysts Booger McFarland and Louis Riddick, along with Adam Schefter for breaking news and Molly McGrath with athlete interviews.
-Saturday’s ESPN and ABC coverage will feature new addition Peter Schrager joining the crew, along with NFL Draft Analyst Matt Miller
+ESPN (Channel 140): ESPN’s coverage will look familiar to those who have been watching the Worldwide Leader in recent years.
+Mike Greenberg will anchor coverage for the sixth-straight year, with the legendary Mel Kiper Jr. at the desk for his 43rd NFL Draft.
+They’ll be joined by former NFL players turned analysts Booger McFarland and Louis Riddick, along with Adam Schefter for breaking news and Laura Rutledge with athlete interviews.
+Saturday’s ESPN and ABC coverage will feature Peter Schrager joining the crew, along with NFL Draft Analyst Matt Miller.

-• ABC (Check your Guide for your local ABC affiliate): ABC’s round one coverage will feature the College GameDay crew of Rece Davis, Kirk Herbstreit, Desmond Howard, and Nick Saban, with NFL Live’s Field Yates and Laura Rutledge joined by Pete Thamel with up-to-the-minute news.
+ABC (Check your Guide for your local ABC affiliate): ABC’s round one coverage will feature the College GameDay crew of Rece Davis, Kirk Herbstreit, Desmond Howard, and Nick Saban, with NFL Live’s Field Yates and Molly McGrath joined by Pete Thamel with up-to-the-minute news.

-• NFL Network (Channel 154): Rich Eisen will anchor NFL Network coverage of the Draft.
-Eisen will be joined by draft expert Daniel Jeremiah, CBS NFL analyst Charles Davis, FOX’s lead college football analyst Joel Klatt, and NFL Network staples Kurt Warner and Ian Rapoport.
-Good Morning Football host Jamie Erdahl will have interviews with the draftees.
+NFL Network (Channel 154): Rich Eisen will anchor NFL Network coverage of the Draft.
+Eisen will be joined by draft expert Daniel Jeremiah, CBS NFL analyst Charles Davis, FOX’s lead college football analyst Joel Klatt (Thur. and Fri. only), and NFL Network staples Ian Rapoport and Kurt Warner (Thur. only).

 Here’s a breakdown of Draft Coverage by day: